How Can I Use The CSV Upload API?

 • Upload data at a reasonable cadence

-• For example, upload daily (NOT hourly, or each time a record is updated)
+• For example, upload daily or every few hours (NOT each time a single record is updated)

 • Upload data using reasonable batch sizes